-7) What is the tax treatment for a contribution of capital to a corporation by a nonshareholder?
-Answer: The corporation does not recognize income as a result of the capital contribution.
+- 110) What is the tax treatment for a contribution of capital to a corporation by a nonshareholder who is not a customer, potential customer, government entity, or civic group? - Answer: The corporation does not recognize income as a result of the capital contribution.
 The basis of any property contributed by a nonshareholder is zero.
 The basis of property acquired with a money contribution made by a nonshareholder must be reduced by the amount of the contributed money used toward the purchase.
 Any money that was contributed and not spent during the 12 months following the contribution reduces the basis of other assets.
 The order of reduction is: First, depreciable property; then amortizable property; then depletable property; and finally, all other property.

-8) Sarah has advanced money to her corporation.
-What tax issues should she consider with respect to this money?

-- Is it equity capital or debt? - Is there a written unconditional promise to pay on demand or on a specific date a certain sum of money in return for an adequate consideration in money or money's worth, and to pay a fixed interest rate? - Is the debt subordinate to or preferred over other indebtedness of the corporation? - What is the ratio of debt to equity? - If debt, is the debt convertible into stock?
+- 111) Sarah has advanced money to her corporation.
+What tax issues should she consider with respect to this money? - Answer: Is it equity capital or debt? - Is there a written unconditional promise to pay on demand or on a specific date a certain sum of mone return for an adequate consideration in money or money's worth, and to pay a fixed interest rate? - Is the debt subordinate to or preferred over other indebtedness of the corporation? - What is the ratio of debt to equity? - If debt, is the debt convertible into stock?